Qualifications, Education, and Experience

 EDM Wire Operator / Programmer - 2nd Shift, Includes a Generous Shift Differential!

-CNC Machinist, 2nd Shift - Includes a Generous Shift Differential!
+CNC Machinist - 2nd Shift - Includes a Generous Shift Differential!

-The 2nd Shift CNC Machinist, reporting to the shift supervisor, is responsible for adhering to all procedures related to the various parts and equipment they are trained and certified to operate.
+The 2nd Shift CNC Machinist, reporting to the Manufacturing Supervisor, is responsible for adhering to all procedures related to the various parts and equipment they are trained and certified to operate.
 This role involves loading and unloading parts to meet production demands, inspecting parts with precision measuring tools, and either accepting or rejecting parts based on quality standards.
 The Machinist must effectively communicate any changes both verbally and in writing, set up machines, test the programming that controls the equipment, and troubleshoot any issues related to programming or machine operation.